The construction of Green currents and singular theta lifts for unitary groups: Introduction

 In view of applications in the Kudla program but also in its own right it will be interesting to consider suitable integrals of the singular theta lift $\Phi(z,f)$, say along the lines of \cite{K03} and \cite{BrK03}, and also to compute the Fourier-Jacobi expansion of the singular theta lift $\Phi(z,f)$ and to analyze the growth at the boundary components at suitable toroidal compactifications of $X$.
 We hope to come back to these questions in the near future.

-We thank Jan Bruinier, Stephan Ehlen, and Steve Kudla for very valuable discussions, suggestions, and help.
-Hofmann would like to thank the Department of Mathematical Sciences at Durham University for its hospitality during the academic year 2017/18.
+We thank Jan Bruinier, Stephan Ehlen, and Steve Kudla for very valuable discussions and suggestions.
+Funke thanks the Max Planck Institute for Mathematics in Bonn for multiple stays throughout the years.
+The initial considerations but also the final stages of this work were carried out there.
+Hofmann thanks the Department of Mathematical Sciences at Durham University for its hospitality during the academic year 2017/18.
 His stay was supported by a research fellowship ({\em Forschungsstipendium}) of the DFG.